aiplan4eu/up-smt-engine/README.md

 # SMT based engine implementation for unified-planning

 ## Introduction
-An engine using satisfiability modulo theories to solve planning problems.
+This project provides an SMT engine for the [Unified Planning library](https://github.com/aiplan4eu/unified-planning).
+The engine uses satisfiability modulo theories to solve planning problems with a variety of encodings available.
 This engine uses z3 as an out of the box solver.

+This project was part of my [dissertation](https://docs.google.com/document/d/1vN7SqLNLoxB4vI8lc05FvGb0I0W2rcUOo2atDi4U-_M/edit?usp=sharing)

 ### Status
 pypi project at: https://pypi.org/project/upSmtEngine/